Peter Swire: Career

-During the Obama-Biden Transition, Swire worked on teams for the Federal Trade Commission and Federal Communications Commission, and served as counsel to the New Media Team.
-In 2009 and 2010, Swire took leave from law teaching to enter the Obama Administration, in the National Economic Council.
+During the Obama-Biden transition, Swire worked on teams for the Federal Trade Commission and Federal Communications Commission, and served as counsel to the New Media Team.
+In 2009 and 2010, Swire took leave from law teaching to enter the Obama administration, in the National Economic Council.
 He was special assistant to President Obama for economic policy, working primarily on housing and technology issues.

 In November 2012, Swire was named as co-chair of the Tracking Protection Working Group of the World Wide Web Consortium (W3C), to attempt to mediate a global Do Not Track standard.
 He resigned in August 2013.

 In the wake of Edward Snowden's unlawful leaks of documents about international espionage in 2013, Swire was appointed to the Director of National Intelligence Review Group on Intelligence and Communications Technologies by President Obama.
 The report was subsequently republished by the Princeton University Press.

 In Fall 2013, Swire accepted the Nancy J. and Lawrence P. Huang Professor in the Scheller College of Business at the Georgia Institute of Technology.
 Swire's responsibilities include teaching, research, and service as a part of the Law and Ethics program.
 In March, 2015, Swire received the International Association of Privacy Professionals Privacy Leadership Award.

 In January 2015, law firm Alston & Bird hired Swire as senior counsel in its privacy & data security practice.

 In Fall 2017, Swire accepted the Elizabeth & Tommy Holder Chair in the Scheller College of Business at the Georgia Institute of Technology.

 In April 2018, Swire was named a 2018 Andrew Carnegie Fellow by the Carnegie Corporation of New York.

+In February 2021, Swire was honored by the Future of Privacy Forum (FPF) as a winner of its Privacy Papers for Policymakers award.
+Swire received this recognition for his co-authored paper entitled "After Schrems II: A Proposal to Meet the Individual Redress Problem."

+In March 2025, the International Association of Privacy Professionals (IAPP) recognized Swire as part of its "25 Leaders, 25 Moments at 25 Years" series.
+Swire was honored as the author of IAPP's first textbook on privacy.